bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 ## Compliance and certifications

 Managing medical data requires adherence to various local regulations.
 Here are examples of local laws to follow if you launch a product in that area or store patient data in that region/country.
+Compliance with legal and security standards is a crucial aspect of [risk management in healthcare](/blog/risk-management-in-healthcare/).
+Read our latest blog post to learn more.

 ### GDPR (EU)